Witiko/jBus/docs/api.md

 The method returns a function, which will remove the registered listeners.

-### Attributes `broadcast`, `unicast` and `any` ###
+### Attributes `broadcast`, `multicast`, `unicast` and `any` ###

-The `broadcast` and `unicast` attributes may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address or the node's unicast address, respectively.
-The `any` attribute may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address or the node's unicast address.
+The `broadcast`, `multicast` and `unicast` attributes may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address, one of the node's groups' multicast address, or the node's unicast address, respectively.

+The `any` attribute may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address, one of the node's groups' multicast address, or the node's unicast address.
 The functions will be called with one argument of the following form:

     {
       from: ... ,
+      to:   ... ,
       data: ... ,
       scope: ...
     }

 The `from` attribute will contain the name of the sender, the `data` attribute will contain the data part of the incoming message and the `scope` attribute will contain the scope in which the message was received.
+The `to` attribute will contain the name of the receiver group, when the message is received on the multicast address.

 ### Attributes `filters.from`, `filters.name` and `filters.payload` ###